OneFlorida Clinical Research Consortium

 In March 2012, the University of Florida Clinical and Translational Science Institute held a strategic planning retreat to identify opportunities and needs for accelerating health research at UF and across the state.

 One of the strategic concepts that emerged was the opportunity to collaboratively integrate and expand the infrastructure and programs developed over the past five years by the UF CTSI and its partners to create the OneFlorida Clinical Research Consortium, a statewide network that can facilitate clinical and translational research in communities and health care settings throughout Florida.
 A guiding principle of the vision is to create a learning network for the state, in which lessons from research and care in diverse settings are systematically captured and translated back into improved health, health care and health policy for Floridians.

 Led by Elizabeth Shenkman, Ph.D., and David R. Nelson, M.D., through the UF CTSI, dozens of individuals spanning numerous institutions have collaborated to develop a framework for research infrastructure that can serve the entire state — including researchers; clinicians; health system, state agency and community leaders; human-subject protection experts; informatics experts; and patients and caregivers.
-The vision has been shaped by stakeholders at UF Health; Florida State University and sites from the Health IMPACTS for Florida practice-based research network (Tallahassee Memorial Health Care, Capital Health Plan, and a group of Federally Qualified Health Centers including the Bond Clinic, Community Health Centers Inc., and the Health Care Network of Southwest Florida); Orlando Health; University of Miami; the Agency for Healthcare Administration; and the Florida Department of Health.
+The vision has been shaped by stakeholders at UF Health; Florida State University and sites from the Health IMPACTS for Florida practice-based research network (Tallahassee Memorial Health Care, Capital Health Plan, and a group of Federally Qualified Health Centers including the Bond Clinic, Community Health Centers Inc., and the Health Care Network of Southwest Florida); Orlando Health; University of Miami; Health Choice Network, a consortium of 23 Federally Qualified Health Centers and Regional Extension Centers; the Florida Agency for Health Care Administration, which oversees the Florida Medicaid Program; and the Florida Department of Health.

 Central to the statewide vision for the OneFlorida Clinical Research Consortium is the collaborative development of an enduring research infrastructure serving all Floridians and Florida health researchers.
 By building on existing and emerging disease-agnostic resources, the UF CTSI and its partners aim to expand, streamline and sustain access to the following infrastructure components for a statewide network that can strengthen capacity and expand opportunities for health research throughout Florida: